one-aalam/awesome-bun/README.md

 ## Frameworks & Libraries
 - [Baojs](https://github.com/mattreid1/baojs) - A fast, minimalist web framework for the Bun JavaScript runtime
 - [hattip](https://github.com/hattipjs/hattip) - Like Express, but for the future
+- [hono](https://github.com/honojs/hono) - Ultrafast web framework for Cloudflare Workers, Deno, and Bun.
+Fast, but not only fast.
 - [siopao](https://github.com/wobsoriano/siopao) - A minimal routing library designed to sit on top of Bun's fast HTTP server.
+- [bun-framework-next](https://www.npmjs.com/package/bun-framework-next) - Use Next.js 12 with bun
 - [duckdb](https://github.com/evanwashere/duckdb) - 🦆 fast duckdb bindings for bun runtime

 ## Tooling